ZacGeurts/UI_Assets/README.md

 # THIS IS NOT FLATUX
 # UI_Assets
+If you use the update assets in the downloader you will revert your ui.<BR /><BR />
 Retroarch icon collection for the UI<BR />
 For now do not get the releases, click the green code button and download as ZIP.<BR />
 <BR />